 You don’t need to open your smoker to refill wood chips.
 There’s a drawer in its sidewall.
 Pull out the drawer, load your wood chips here, pull it back, and twist it to top up the wood chips box.

 This unique refill system lets you add more chips without burning your hands.
 It also keeps the internal temperature stable which is crucial to ensure even cooking.
+Another excellent feature is that you can upgrade masterbuilt chip tray anytime.

 Pros at a Glance